 Lead-Safe Kids and Healthy Homes

-The City of Minneapolis Health Department periodically contracts with sustainable Resource Centro to bring its mobile testing lab to neighborhoods with high risk for childhood lead poisoning.
+The City of Minneapolis Health Department periodically contracts with Sustainable Resource Center to bring its mobile testing lab to neighborhoods with high risk for childhood lead poisoning.

 View the calendar of mobile lead testing for children.